 Bestcolleges.com ranked Liberty in the top 1% of more than 2,100 online universities in regard to academic quality, affordability, and accessibility.

-All faculty members of this university have high credentials, holding either a master or a doctoral degree.
+All faculty members of this university have high credentials, holding either a master's or a doctoral degree.
 Many of them also held high-level positions in the fields they teach, which also represents an opportunity for you, as a student, to get some real-world perspective.

-If you are looking for an HR program from an institution that has the of a traditional in-class degree but with years of experience delivering knowledge online, Liberty’s human resource degree might be your best option.
+If you are looking for an HR program from an institution that has a traditional in-class degree but with years of experience delivering knowledge online, Liberty’s human resource degree might be your best option.